32bitkid/sci.js/README.md

 # SCI.js

-A collection of packages, utilities and apps for decoding assets from
+A collection of packages, utilities and apps for encoding and decoding assets from Sierra On-line SCI0-engine games.

-This monorepo is a work-in-progress.
+> Warning: This monorepo is a work-in-progress.

+## General Purpose

+- [`@4bitlabs/vec2`](./libs/vec2/README.md): A simple collection of functions for working with two-component vectors.

 ## Image-related packages